Many-body quantum dimerization in 2D atomic arrays: Steady state preparation

+Another possible approach to prepare the dimerized state is to employ a steady state protocol.
+In Ref.~\cite{PhysRevA.91.042116}, two minimal conditions were identified for realizing a dimerized steady state: (i) the state must be completely dark, i.e., it must have a zero imaginary part in its eigenvalue, or equivalently, be annihilated by all jump operators, and (ii) it must be an eigenstate of the full coherent Hamiltonian, which includes both the photon-mediated interactions and the driving term.
+In the one-dimensional waveguide case, these conditions can be met under specific driving patterns, leading to a fully dark steady state composed of nearest-neighbor dimers (as given in Eq.~\eqref{eq:dimer1D}).
+However, in higher dimensions, these two conditions generally cannot be fulfilled simultaneously.
+In particular, in our case, as discussed above, the target state is not dark to begin with.

-Another strategy for preparing the dimerized state involves employing a steady-state protocol that targets the state by matching the energy and symmetry of the many-body wavefunction with the frequency and symmetry pattern of a driving field~\cite{plankensteiner2015selective,rusconi2021exploiting,van2025resonant}.
+We thus employ a different steady-state protocol that targets the dimerized state by matching the energy and symmetry of the many-body wavefunction with the frequency and symmetry pattern of a driving field~\cite{plankensteiner2015selective,PhysRevLett.106.020501,rusconi2021exploiting,van2025resonant}.
 More specifically, we assume that each atom in the array can be individually driven by a coherent field.
 This is incorporated by adding the following driving Hamiltonian (in the rotating wave approximation) to the master equation given in Eq.~\eqref{eq: Master equation}: